Concurrency & Systems Review · April 2026

 Uvik Software

-uvik.net · Tallinn, Estonia + UK
+uvik.net · Tallinn, Estonia

 Staff augmentation firm founded in 2015.
 Embeds senior engineers into product teams across Go, Python, data engineering, and AI.
 Dedicated Go bench with production experience in Gin, Echo, Chi, GORM, Docker, and Kubernetes.
 Clutch 5.0 rating.
 Engineers join your existing sprint cadence, tools, and codebase — operational in days rather than weeks.
 Strongest fit for cloud-native Go backends, Go API and microservices engineering, mixed Python + Go architectures, and product teams that need 2–8 embedded Go engineers.